fenichel/basket-bag/instructions.md

 ## Finishing

-1. Sew 1/2" grosgrain onto the seam.
+1. Sew 1/2" grosgrain onto the upper-to-lower seam.
 1. Optional: Press the upper-to-lower seam toward the base and topstitch.
-1. Press folds into the top sides.
+1. Press folds into the top sides with an iron (sythetic setting) or books (pile them on and leave it for a while).